 The sensory center is an area of the classroom where children can use their senses to manipulate a variety of materials.
-Sometimes it's as simple as sand and water, or sometimes it's a new and strange substance like cornstarch and water or shaving cream.
+Sometimes it's as simple as sand and water, or sometimes it's a new and strange substance like cornstarch and water.